Aircraft in fiction: Junkers Ju 87

 The 1941 Nazi propaganda film Stukas, produced by Karl Ritter, described the wartime exploits of a squadron of Junkers Ju 87 "Stuka" dive bombers and their pilots during the Invasion of France during World War II.

 Junkers W 33

 A replica Junkers W 33 appears in the 1985 Australian TV mini-series Flight into Hell, a dramatisation of the 1932 Kimberley rescue of German aviators Hans Bertram and Adolph Klausmann who, during an attempt to circumnavigate the world, crash-landed in a remote region of North-West Australia.

+K

 Kaman SH-2 Seasprite

 The Transformers Combaticon named Vortex disguises itself as an SH-2G Super Seasprite.